 From there, the film once again follows the man into the woods, where he tosses a smaller sack into a shallow ditch and then walks away.
 The camera approaches the bag, and the cameraman pokes at it with a stick before opening it to reveal what appears to be a severed human head, which according again to Chad “was horribly battered…”

 The footage caused quite a stir online.
 YouTube commenters and posters on CreepyPasta forums raised a range of questions regarding its authenticity and the veracity of Chad’s story.
 Several accounts have even pointed out that Chad’s film school friend “Dario” could well be a nod to Italian horror auteur Dario Argento—a director known for his unsettling, first-person POV camera work.
-Most thought it was some sort of viral marketing for a forthcoming found footage horror movie, like or The Poughkeepsie Tapes.
+Most thought it was some sort of viral marketing for a forthcoming found footage horror movie, like The Blair Witch Project or The Poughkeepsie Tapes.
 Others compared its style to the 1990 experimental cult film Begotten by E. Elias Merhige.

 The problem with the viral marketing theory is that the Bitterroot Footage surfaced over four years ago, and no feature film has yet materialized.
 Was it, in fact, guerilla marketing for a film that died somewhere in pre-production?
 Or is it, as one YouTube commenter maintains, “witch craft”?